 In 1855 Henry W. Wheeler famously walked from St. Paul to Oneota and, with machinery shipped from Detroit, built the first sawmill in what would become the city of Duluth along the bay at about Forty-Fourth Avenue West.
-Pioneers J. B. Culver and William Nettleton started the first sawmill in Duluth Township.
+Pioneers J. B. Culver and William Nettleton started the first sawmill in the town of Duluth.
 The Wheeler mill burned in 1870, two years after it halted operation.
 By then mills had popped up on western Lake Superior’s shores wherever log rafts, and later trains, could reach them — on the north shore from Duluth to Beaver Bay and along the south shore from Superior to Ashland.
 Historian Dwight Woodbridge reported that in 1894 the following firms were operating sawmills in Duluth: Mitchell & McClure; Merrill & Ring Lumber Company; Duncan, Brewer & Co.; J. B. Stevens; Peycott, Kimball & Barber; C. B. Murray and Co.; B. B. Richards Lumber Company; Hubbard & Vincent; W. P. Heimbach; Scott-Holsten Lumber Company; Howard Lumber Company; M. Carrol; and Herman Becklinger.
 In northern Wisconsin, nine mills operated out of Washburn, Bayfield, and Ashland alone; it was said that the sawdust generated by the mills covered all of Chequamegon Bay.

 In the 1880s area mills produced an average of 10 million board feet a year; in 1890 they produced 150 million feet.
 By 1894 thirty-two mills employed 7,700 in Duluth and Superior — and more mills operated along the western Lake Superior shores.
 Twin Ports milling peaked in 1902, when 443 million board feet were produced.
 During the first ten years of the twentieth century over 3 billion board feet of lumber came out of Duluth’s mills, but just over 1 billion feet was cut from 1910 to 1921, that year many declared the industry played out.
 Indeed, the sawmilling industry had been in decline since at least 1910, when operations in Duluth dropped to just six major sawmills.
 Lumber mills operated as close as they could to lumber camps, and by then most of the old growth forests in the area had been cleared; it no longer made sense to operate a mill in the Zenith City.
 In 1922 only one mill operated out of Duluth; by 1927 it was gone.